ymidhileshkumar/gesture-controlled-robot/README.md

-# Gesture-Controlled Robot Arm
+# Gesture-Controlled Arm Robot Car

-Welcome to the **Gesture-Controlled Robot Arm** project!
+Welcome to the **Gesture-Controlled Arm Robot Car** project!
 This system lets you intuitively control a radio‑controlled robotic arm using hand gestures.
 It integrates machine learning–based gesture recognition with real‑time hardware actuation via an Arduino board and servo motors.

 ## 🌟 Project Overview